CPK Insurance

 After an auto accident, liability coverage in Mississippi helps with injuries or damage you cause to others, while collision coverage in Mississippi can help repair your own vehicle.
 If the other driver has no usable coverage, uninsured motorist coverage in Mississippi becomes especially important because the state’s uninsured driver rate is 29.4%.

-Mississippi auto insurance is regulated by the Mississippi Insurance Department, and the state’s commercial auto minimum is listed at $25,000/$50,000/$25,000.
-For personal drivers, the better approach is to compare limits, deductibles, and coverages with a licensed carrier or agent so the policy fits your vehicle and driving pattern.
+Mississippi auto insurance is regulated by the Mississippi Insurance Department, and the state’s commercial auto minimum is listed at the standard split limits.
+For personal drivers, the better approach is to compare limits, deductibles, and coverages with a licensed insurance professional so the policy fits your vehicle and driving pattern.

-The product data shows an average range of $96 to $256 per month in Mississippi, but your final premium depends on coverage limits, deductibles, claims history, location, and policy endorsements.
+Your final premium in Mississippi depends on coverage limits, deductibles, claims history, location, and policy endorsements.
 A higher deductible may lower the quote, while more coverage or a storm-exposed location can push it up.

 Liability coverage in Mississippi is the starting point for most drivers, but collision coverage in Mississippi and comprehensive coverage in Mississippi are worth reviewing if your vehicle has meaningful value or if you drive in areas exposed to hurricanes, tornadoes, flooding, or severe storms.